Monday, June 20, 2016

 Aesthetics

-Graphics appear dated because they are.
-And that's exactly what you would expect from an 80s game.
-The decor is authentic with silky smooth scrolling supporting a three-layer parallax effect plus the buggy's animation is superb as it rumbles over the bumpy terrain.
+Look, if all you care about are spanky sexy graphics, then walk away.
+Moon Patrol looks dated, and that's exactly what you would expect from an 80s game.
+The game's style and decor is authentic, with silky smooth scrolling supporting a three-layer parallax effect, plus the buggy's animation is superb as it rumbles over the bumpy terrain.
 Don't forget, Moon Patrol also works in ST High (640x400) and looks gorgeous.

-A funky chiptune bops away in the background which is oddly, very much excellent.
-It's foot-tappingly excellent in fact and I love it.
-This is accompanied by vintage bleeps for the sound effects to suit this classic game perfectly.
+A funky chiptune bops away in the background, which is, oddly, very much excellent.
+I was expecting something so old to grate and something that I'd switch off, but it's foot-tappingly excellent.
+In fact, I love it.
+This is accompanied by vintage bleeps for the sound effects that perfectly suit this classic game.

-The checkpoint idea is great for a number of reasons plus it's fun breaking a record.
+The checkpoint idea is great for a number of reasons, plus it's fun to break a record.

 The CryptO'pinion?

-Moon Patrol is an excellent conversion that offers a groovy step back in time to 1982.
-This is instantaneous fun and I love how its troublesome landscape combines the pothole hopping whilst frantically trying to shoot down the aliens.
-It's tough but very addictive so keep your eyes on the road otherwise - KABOOM!
+Moon Patrol is an excellent conversion and a groovy step back in time to 1982.
+It's instantaneous fun, and I love how its troublesome landscape combines the pothole hopping whilst frantically trying to shoot down the aliens.
+It's tough but addictive, so keep your eyes on the road otherwise - KABOOM!
 Instant moon junk!!

-A faithful conversion of an arcade classic with rock-solid playability.
+A faithful conversion of a classic with rock-solid playability.
 Trust me, this is #retrogaming gold!!

 8BitChip has a version for hard drive installation!